top of page

 3. Avipattikara churna

 Avipattikara powder is a blend of medicinal herbs that is cooling, bitter, pungent, and astringent.
-It is excellent for reducing sharp digestion and hypermetabolism.
-It reduces acid and burning in the stomach (Pole, 297-298).

-4. Sluggish digestion and hypometabolism
+4. Sluggish Digestion and Hypometabolism

 Sluggish digestion and hypometabolism, or mandagni, are connected to a predominance of kapha dosha and kapha dosha imbalances and are characterized by weak hunger (Pole, 100).